quicwg/multipath/draft-lmbdhk-quic-multipath.md

 If an endpoint receives a ACK_MP frame with a non-existing packet number space ID, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

+When using a single packet number space, endhosts MUST NOT send ACK_MP frames.
+If an endhost receives an ACK_MP frame while a single packet number space was negotiated, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

 # Error Codes {#error-codes}
 Multi-path QUIC transport error codes are 62-bit unsigned integers following {{QUIC-TRANSPORT}}.